How business can tackle forced labor and human trafficking

 - Council, Foley Hoag

-- Senior Manager, Strategic Planning/Compliance, New Balance Athletics
+- Senior manager, strategic planning and compliance, New Balance Athletics

 - Director, EcoVadis